jaminNZx/Blynk-Docker-Server/README.md

-# Docker image that runs the Blynk server v0.27.1
+# Docker image that runs the Blynk server v0.33.2 (Java8 Version)

 # Designed to run on Docker GUI for Synology Diskstation.